momentum-mod/docs/_posts/commands/2020-07-10-mom_restart_stage.md

 safeguard: mom_run_safeguard_restart_stage
 ---

-Teleports the player to the start of the current stage on the current track.
+Teleports the player to the start of the current stage (the stage zone to be specific) on the current track, if the player is not already in the zone.
-Optionally takes a stage, or both stage and track parameters, with the default track being the current track.
+Optionally takes a stage number, or both stage and track numbers as parameters, with the default track being the current track.

 This command will reset the timer if the desired stage and track is not the one the player is currently on.
+Also, it deliberately does nothing in the tricksurf gamemode.

 ## Usage Examples

 > `mom_restart_stage`

-Teleports the player to the start of the stage they are currently on.
+Teleports the player to the start of the stage they are currently on, if they're not already in the zone.

 > `mom_restart_stage 4`

-Teleports the player to stage 4 of the current track.
+Teleports the player to stage 4 of the current track, if they're not already in the zone.

 > `mom_restart_stage 1`